precice/openfoam-adapter/README.md

 ## Citing

 Whenever using or referring to this adapter in academic publications, please cite it.
-See the option "Cite this repository" in the "About" section, as well as the [preCICE literature guide](https://precice.org/fundamentals-literature-guide.html) for a reference paper.
+See the option "Cite this repository" in the "About" section, as well as the [preCICE literature guide](https://precice.org/fundamentals-literature-guide.html) for a reference paper [4].

 ## History